Timelie: Plot

 A little girl and her companion cat, lost in nowhere, trying to overcome obstacles to find a way out of this mysterious abstract realm using their power to control time.

 When a child awakes in the middle of a mysterious facility full of hostile robots, she begins looking for a quick exit.
 Along the way, the innocent girl discovers she has precognitive powers that allow her to explore future timelines until she discovers the optimal route to safety.

 The game's story is told in a pantomime style with no voice acting.
 Much of the game's story is hinted at through symbols displayed along the bridge in each chapter.
-The end of the game shows the characters waking up in bed in a scene similar to the room when they first woke up in.
+The end of the game shows the protagonist waking up in bed in a scene similar to the room they first woke up in.
 Additionally, in the endgame expansion, the character walks out of the laboratory room and meets an orange-haired boy who resembles the cat encountered in the game.

 Gameplay

-The game's narrative is non-linear, meaning no timecode clearly defines what will happen and when.
-But, open to the player to decide which each player spends a different amount of time playing or reacting to the game.
+Timelie is a top-down stealth puzzle adventure game with time-manipulation mechanics.
+Players are able to freely progress or reverse time in order to predict the movements of enemies and other characters, and redo actions which lead to unfavorable outcomes.
+In order to reach the exit of each level, players will have to avoid capture by enemy patrol bots, interact with keypads and pressure plates to open and close doors, and collect purple orbs which permanently repair broken pathways and change the layout of a level.

-As for playing in each scene, it will solve the mystery with the power to predict the future.
-Players need to watch how the enemies in the scene move during that time.
-They can go back in time and watch it all as if watching a video.
-Wait carefully that this moment the enemy will turn this way.
-Then control the character to be able to press the button to open the door or collect special powerballs to use them to build your way forward or sometimes have to move the moment before the scene collapses.
-It takes both intelligence and wit to pass each level, which is set to become more difficult accordingly.
+As the game progresses, players unlock the ability to bend the time of specific objects by picking up white charge orbs.
+At the cost of a charge, they can use this ability to reverse and repair the damage to broken areas of the floor, or destroy enemies by forcing them to rust.
+Players also gain access to a second character, the orange cat, as a companion or standalone character.
+The cat can lure in nearby enemies by meowing, which recharges over time, and avoid detection by traveling through vents in the walls.

-In addition to the girl's character in the game, players will also be able to control other characters such as cats with different abilities.
-It can emit a sound to lure enemies into their attention and run through vents.
-Combining the abilities of the two characters is essential for solving the puzzles in the second half of the game.
+Later chapters introduce additional challenges, such as levels which slowly vanish, which the player must outrun to the exit.
+Some levels require players to revisit past, already beaten levels in order to change conditions in the present.
+Past levels can be revisited at any time without changing the completion state of other levels, which may also be helpful for making certain optional challenges easier.